Fred-dyy/Frederickjacono/README.md

 - 👋 Hi, I’m @Frederickjacono
 - 👀 I’m interested in ...
-Programming and Penetration Testing
+Software Engineering and Data Science
 - 🌱 I’m currently learning ...
-Programming and Penetration Testing
+Software Engineering
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ...
 Github